Chart Color Schemes

 Merino Wind Farm and Battery

-Octopus Australia is developing a 1GW onshore wind farm with integrated 400MW/800MWh battery energy storage system on a ~28,000 hectare site north of Deniliquin in the South West Renewable Energy Zone (REZ), NSW.
-The project is adjacent to Octopus's proposed Saltbush Wind Farm and will have capacity to power approximately 800,000 NSW homes annually once operational.
+Octopus Australia is developing a 1GW onshore wind farm with an integrated 400MW/800MWh battery energy storage system.
+Spanning approximately 28,000 hectares in the South West Renewable Energy Zone (REZ), the project is adjacent to the Saltbush Wind Farm.
+It aims to power roughly 800,000 NSW homes and represents a significant milestone in regional renewable energy generation.

 Deniliquin Solar Farm Stage 2

-Proposed 600MW solar photovoltaic farm east of Deniliquin, to be developed on farmland adjacent to the existing Deniliquin Solar Farm.
-The project would connect into existing transmission infrastructure and materially increase renewable generation capacity in the wider South West NSW region.
+Proposed 600MW solar photovoltaic farm expansion east of Deniliquin, developed on farmland adjacent to the existing stage.
+The project utilizes single-axis tracking technology and connects to the 132kV transmission network to bolster renewable capacity in South West NSW.

 Deniliquin Inland Port

-Deniliquin Inland Port is a proposed intermodal freight hub and industrial precinct at Deniliquin in the Edward River Council area.
-The project would expand on the existing Caruso Brothers Transport and Deni Industrial Park site to create a co located manufacturing and logistics hub that uses the Deniliquin railhead and Cobb Highway connections to move containerised rice and other agricultural products to the Port of Melbourne and wider domestic markets.
-It is intended to lower freight costs, attract new industry and jobs, and support long term growth of the Murray Darling agricultural region.
+The Deniliquin Inland Port is a proposed intermodal freight hub and industrial precinct designed to expand the existing Caruso Brothers Transport and Deni Industrial Park site.
+The project aims to create a co-located manufacturing and logistics hub utilizing the Deniliquin railhead and Cobb Highway connections.
+It is specifically designed to facilitate the movement of containerized rice and agricultural products to the Port of Melbourne and domestic markets, lowering regional freight costs and supporting the long-term growth of the Murray Darling agricultural region.

 Deniliquin Industrial Estate